migueld51244/Calculator/README.md

 # Calculator Web App (Work in Progress)

-A functional calculator web application built with HTML, CSS, and JavaScript.
-Currently supports basic arithmetic operations with a clean, intuitive interface.
+A fully functional calculator built with **HTML, CSS, and JavaScript** as part of **The Odin Project Foundations** curriculum.
+The application supports chained calculations, decimal numbers, keyboard input, backspace functionality, and robust error handling while maintaining a clean and responsive interface.

 ## 🚀 Live Demo